SUSAN PINKER: A Feminist Contrarian

 Additionally, most of the people who commit suicide each year are guys.
-They go off the deep-end and spend their time alone in a spiritual wilderness, sorting out personal problems.
+They go off the deep-end after spend too much time alone in a spiritual wilderness, sorting out personal problems.
 I don't recommend the solitary approach, because you can't get any input from others; but boys prefer it that way.
 The call of the wild awakens in them as they turn 12 or 13 and drives them into the forest to hang out with other lone wolves, even if they lack the maturity to live a life apart from their parents.

 Pinker's research should not surprise anyone.
 But so much propaganda obfuscates the truth about men and women, her decision to go public with it brings a lot of attention and criticism down on her.
 The critics may cause some to doubt her conclusions; but all Pinker really does is confirm what anyone with an open mind and interaction with other people already knows from first-hand experience.

 That so many women reject the conclusions of a contrarian-professional bothers me a lot.
 They should hold onto their horses and maintain some skepticism, if not a cynical eye, of media outlets that try to butter them up with an expansive self-definition that doesn't hold water.
 Trying to keep it from leaking causes a defensive shift in relation to information or experience that challenges it.